How Irish business can use the SEIS and EIS to attract investors

 If you’re doing an Advance Assurance application on the SeedLegals platform, our team will ensure you have everything in place.
 We get sent Advance Assurance applications to review every day, so we know what things HMRC are looking out for, the things that HMRC neglect to tell you on their website.
 Remember to include your application form and all the additional documentation you need for the application including:

-And once you have emailed you can sit back and wait.
 Your application should be processed in roughly 3-6 weeks (if you do your Advance Assurance through SeedLegals it can be as fast as 1 week).

 Need some help?
 Find out more about the SeedLegals SEIS/EIS Advance Assurance service or book some time with an expert here.